Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/image/workflow.rst

 or you can create a New image and save it as the texture.

-If you want to start off by creating an image using an external paint program, you will want to save an outline of your UV faces by using the *Export UV Layout* add-on located in the UVs menu.
+If you want to start off by creating an image using an external paint program, you will want to save an outline of your UV faces by using the :doc:`Export UV Layout </addons/io_uv_layout>` add-on located in the UVs menu.
-This is discussed :doc:`here </addons/io_uv_layout>`.

 Creating an Image Texture